Goldelico Paid Developer Program

 We are currently looking for these areas of expertise:

 - ARM, TI OMAP

 - Linux Kernel, Drivers, low level hardware control

 - mobile application design with Qt, Cocoa, iOS, GNUstep

 - bug hunting and fixing

-So if you think you can contribute to at least some of these areas, please register to the mailing network.
+So if you think you can contribute, please register to the mailing network.

 You are not a developer but find this a good initiative and want to support it by a donation?
 Please use http://www.handheld-linux.com/wiki.php?page=GTA04%3ADonation